Chinese New Year Tradition - Top 15 Activities/Celebrations for Chinese Lunar New Year

 4. New Year Shopping

-Before Chinese New Year's eve, Chinese people would do new year shopping, preparing the goods for the Spring Festival.
-People usually buy new year's food and snacks, decorations, and fireworks, etc. Candies, new year gifts, and new clothesare included in the new year shopping for kids.
-Like Christmas, Spring Festival in China is a boom time for shopping.
+Before Chinese New Year's Eve, Chinese people would do New Year shopping, preparing the goods for the Spring Festival.
+People usually buy New Year's desserts and snacks, decorations, fireworks, etc. Candies, New Year gifts, and new dresses are included in the New Year shopping for kids.
+Like Christmas, the Spring Festival in China is a boom time for shopping.

 5. Worship Ancestors